dqmis/dl2/blog/blogpost.md

 ## 2. Logic-LM Framework

 The basic proposal of the Logic-LM framework is summarized schematically in the figure below.
 In the standard (or 'direct prompting') approach a LLM has to directly map a logic problem to an answer, thereby being solely responsible for grasping the problem statement, performing (implicitly or explicitly) a chain of reasoning and arriving at an answer.
-The Logic-LM framework divides this process into smaller steps.

 <br/>
 <p align="center">